 - Conversion rate optimization (CRO) is a digital marketing strategy that optimizes your website to get more online visitors to convert.

 - Cost per conversion is a paid advertising metric that measures the cost of advertising per the number of conversions from that ad.
-It’s often associated with SEM (search engine marketing), which is diluted into two categories: PPC (pay-per-click), such as Google AdWords, and local, organic SEO (search engine optimization).
+It’s often associated with SEM (search engine marketing), which is diluted into two categories: PPC (pay-per-click), such as Google Ads, and local, organic SEO (search engine optimization).

 Cost per conversion, not to be confused with cost per click, attempts to measure how much you spent to get each conversion.
 It can be harder to track, because there may be different levels of conversion at different stages of the buying process.